tmasterman/ai-between-friends/medium/ai-agents-the-intersection-of-tool-calling-and-reasoning-in-generative-ai/article.md

 While both expressions of reasoning are important, they don’t always need to be combined to create powerful solutions.
 For example,OpenAI’s newo1 model excels at reasoning through evaluation and planningbecause it was trained to reason using chain of thought.
 This has significantly improved its ability to think through and solve complex challenges as reflected on a variety of benchmarks.
 For example, the o1 model has been shown tosurpass human PhD-level accuracy on the GPQA benchmarkcovering physics, biology, and chemistry, and scored in the86th-93rd percentile on Codeforcescontests.
 While o1’s reasoning ability could be used to generate text-based responses that suggest tools based on their descriptions, it currently lacks explicit tool calling abilities (at least for now!).

-In contrast,many models are fine-tuned specifically for reasoning through tool useenabling them to generate function calls and interact with APIs very effectively.
+In contrast, many models are fine-tuned specifically for reasoning through tool useenabling them to generate function calls and interact with APIs very effectively.
 These models are focused on calling the right tool in the right format at the right time, but are typically not designed to evaluate their own results as thoroughly as o1 might.
 TheBerkeley Function Calling Leaderboard(BFCL) is a great resource for comparing how different models perform on function calling tasks.
 It also provides anevaluation suite to compare your own fine-tuned modelon various challenging tool calling tasks.
 In fact, thelatest dataset, BFCL v3, was just released and now includesmulti-step, multi-turn function calling, further raising the bar for tool based reasoning tasks.

 Both types of reasoning are powerful independently, and when combined, they have the potential to create agents that can effectively breakdown complicated tasks and autonomously interact with their environment.
 For more examples of AI agent architectures for reasoning, planning, and tool callingcheck out my team’s survey paper on ArXiv.

-Challenges with Tool-Calling: Navigating Complex Agent Behaviors
+## Challenges with Tool-Calling: Navigating Complex Agent Behaviors

 Building robust and reliable agents requires overcoming many different challenges.
 When solving complex problems, an agent often needs to balance multiple tasks at once including planning, interacting with the right tools at the right time, formatting tool calls properly, remembering outputs from previous steps, avoiding repetitive loops, and adhering to guidance to protect the system from jailbreaks/prompt injections/etc.